nschlia/ffmpegfs/INSTALL.md

     make
     make install

-To build and run the check suite, do:
+To build and run the test suite, do:

     make check